-OpenDNS is a free domain service that can be used to block individual websites on the home WIFi network.
+OpenDNS is a free domain service that can be used to block individual websites on the home WiFi network.
 The configuration is pretty easy and you can get a free account to customize the filtering on websites and categories.
-We have already covered the article to block website direct on Router.
+We have already covered the article to block websites directly on Router.
 The router level block depends on the Router model and the features provided in the firmware.
 OpenDNS is a free DNS service that can be used to block websites for WiFi networks.

 Let us see how to Block Websites with OpenDNS and filter web traffic on home WiFi with free OpenDNS service.

-You can change the DNS address of your Windows or Mac, iPhone or Android to route traffic through OpenDNS servers.
-However, this needs to change each decic’s DNS address and going to be a lot of work.
-If you want to get a whole protection for entire home network, you have to do this DNS change on home WiFi router.
+You can change the DNS address of your Windows or Mac, iPhone, or Android to route traffic through OpenDNS servers.
+However, this needs to change each device’s DNS address and going to be a lot of work.
+If you want to get whole protection for an entire home network, you have to do this DNS change on the home WiFi router.

-Once you change the WiFi router DNS to Open DNS, the traffic to the all devices connected to this WiFi router will get filtered through OpenDNS security.
+Once you change the WiFi router DNS to Open DNS, the traffic to all devices connected to this WiFi router will get filtered through OpenDNS security.
 You have to enter the Router Gateway address on the browser to get backend access and change DNS.
-Please see the list of most used router gateway address to get the backend access.
+Please see the list of most used router gateway addresses to access the router settings.

 - ASUS:- http://192.168.50.1/